Decentralized Identity Verification

 1. Modify Keeper Methods: In the keeper folder, implement logic in the RegisterIdentity method to store and manage identity data.

-In the x/identity/keeper/msg_server_register_identity.go update the RegisterIdentity function:
+In the x/identity/keeper/msg_server_register_identity.go, update the RegisterIdentity function:

 package keeper